megg-at-github/JET-OS-Open-Source-Project/README.md

 Pix OS is a very basic Operating System, which the current version only do 2 thing, show time and battery status.
 And its for people who like basic things and hate a lot of options. its an open source project so others can contribute in this project.
 # How to use this OS
 This OS is only having type interface, not a Graphical User Interface.
 But its is very easy to use.
 You can run this OS on Command Prompt By just clicking the file.
+To run it first you want to download and analyze the code and fill the right placeholders. then you can close and again click the file and run it.
+And you don't want to be worried that your primary OS will be deleted.
+That this will work in the Command Prompt. only and will not affect your real computer.
+# Requirements
+1. Install Python to your device
+2. Minimum storage: 2 KB